eurecom-s3/loaders_modeling/README.md

 - structures: mostly adapted from `angr`; here is the logic to parse C structures
   - headers: the directory in which the parser looks for C header to use in models
 - tests: very basic functional tests
+- models: submodule containing the models of the loader of different OSs